tsung-ju/parallax-background-image/README.md

 # parallax-background-image
 A helper for creating pure CSS parallax background image effects.
+It calculates and sets the css transform property and the minimum required size of the background.
 Works well on mobile devices!

 Inspired by <http://keithclark.co.uk/articles/pure-css-parallax-websites/>

 ## Work in progress!
 Currently CSS transform can only works on chromium-based browsers.
 A javascript-based fallback is used on other browsers.

 # [Example](https://ray851107.github.io/parallax-background-image/demo.html)